ArthurFariaz/Knoc-Knoc-protocol/readme.md

 * [forum about python](https://realpython.com/python-sockets/)
 ### TODO:
 - [x] Bug fix client -- the client can blow up the server with some inputs.
-- [x] Knoc knoc protocol -- the mensagens the server receive, must gain a function.
+- [x] Knoc knoc protocol -- the mensagens that the server receive, must gain a function.
 - [ ] Create a queue for the clients.